Khoeckman/freebuild-plots/README.md

 ### Player

 id (number) - Id of the player, mainly used to check if they are new.
-Might be used in the future cd (bool) - Check if a function is on cd by setting to 1 and calling a function which should set it back to 0.
-And checking if its 0 after rated (byte) [0] - The amount of plots a player rated this hour, may not exceed #`maxRated` banTs (int | unset) [0] - Unix timestamp marking the end of the ban unclaimCd (short) [1800] - Amount of seconds until a player can unclaim their home.
+Might be used in the future cd (bool) - Check if a function is on cd by setting to 0 and calling a function which should set it to 1.
+And checking if its 1 after rated (byte) [0] - The amount of plots a player rated this hour, may not exceed #`maxRated` banTs (int | unset) [0] - Unix timestamp marking the end of the ban unclaimCd (short) [1800] - Amount of seconds until a player can unclaim their home.
 Is set to #`unClaimCd` when claiming a plot